 If I’m isolated at home, if I’m staying away from my family, I’d rather stay away from them and the animal.

 If I really need my cat because my cat is important for my social network while I’m isolating, I’d rather keep a cat just with me and not with them.
 Keep us together.
-When my quarantine is over, his quarantine period is over as well.
+When my quarantine is over, their quarantine period is over as well.